sharktacos/OpenColorIO-configs/docs/configs.md

 ![img](img/nuke6.jpg)

-The Display Transforms for the above ANM config are all in sRGB display for viewing on artist's monitors, and contain the Reference Gamut Compression (RGC) baked into the view to componsate for hue skews with highly saturated colors in CG (see the [gamut](gamut.md) page.
+The Display Transforms for the above ANM config are all in sRGB display for viewing on artist's monitors, and contain the Reference Gamut Compression (RGC) baked into the view to compensate for hue skews with highly saturated colors in CG (see the [gamut](gamut.md) page.
 They contain two modifications of the standard ACES view transform using Look Transforms.

 **Neutral Look** is intended as a neutral starting point for lookdev work.